vrtulspud/chowdown/_recipes/absent_cook_stew.md

 directions:
 - 1) Add 1 Tbsp flour and meat in ziplock bag.
 Toss until meat is covered.
 - 2) Cover pan with oil coating and brown meat.
-- 3) Combine all ingredients in slow cooker: vegetables, meat, then remaining ingredients.
+- 3) Combine all ingredients in slow cooker (vegetables, meat, then remaining ingredients).
 - 4) Cover.
 Cook on Low for 10-12 hours.